 The fifth, sixth, and seventh chapters of Matthew, commonly referred to as “The Sermon On the Mount,” begin with a programmatic declaration.
-Jesus, in Moses-like fashion, has taken up a position on a mountain in order to deliver news of the Creator God’s will to the people and begins with a set of statements prefaced by “Blessed are”.
-By using the term “blessed” while standing on the mountain to speak to the people, Jesus has not only conjured up thoughts of Moses, but He successfully pulls Abraham into His context as well, as the Creator God was specifically going to bless Abraham and his descendants---and through them all the world would also be blessed (Genesis 12:2-3).
+Jesus, in Moses-like fashion, has taken up a position on a mountain, in order to deliver God’s will to the people and begins with a set of statements prefaced by “Blessed are”.
+By using the term “blessed,” while standing on the mountain to speak to the people, Jesus has not only conjured up thoughts of Moses, but pulls Abraham into His context as well, as God was going to bless Abraham and his descendants, and through them all the world would also be blessed (Genesis 12:2-3).

-Jesus goes on to say “So anyone who breaks one of the least of these commands and teaches others to do so will be called the least in the kingdom of heaven, but whoever obeys them and teaches others to do so will be called great in the kingdom of heaven” (5:19).
-One must be cognizant of the fact that He is talking about that which He has said here with His initial delivery of the “laws” upon which He is about to elaborate.
-In that sense then, one could even be justified in looking at the “beatitudes” as something of a new set of “Ten Commandments,” though there are not ten, and though they aren’t really commandments in the traditional sense.
-The reader is also put in the position of seeing the beatitudes as the outline of the sermon, with all that follows serving as the explanation of those beatitudes.
+When we then hear Jesus go on to say “So anyone who breaks one of the least of these commands and teaches others to do so will be called the least in the kingdom of heaven, but whoever obeys them and teaches others to do so will be called great in the kingdom of heaven” (5:19), we must realize that He is talking about that which He has said here with His initial delivery of “laws,” upon which He is about to elaborate.
+In that sense then, we could even be justified in looking at the “beatitudes” as something of a new set of “Ten Commandments,” though there are not ten, and though they aren’t really commandments in the traditional sense.
+We are also put in the position of seeing the beatitudes as the outline of the sermon, with all that follows serving as the explanation of those beatitudes.

-As is known, Jesus begins by saying “Blessed are the poor in spirit, for the kingdom of heaven belongs to them” (5:3).
-Beginning in this manner fits perfectly with what is heard from Matthew prior to this.
-First, Matthew introduces John the Baptist and his message, which is “Repent, for the kingdom of heaven is near” (3:2).
-Then, the first report that is received about that message that comes from Jesus, as He insists on the need to “Repent, for the kingdom of heaven is near” (4:17b).
+As we know, Jesus begins by saying “Blessed are the poor in spirit, for the kingdom of heaven belongs to them” (5:3).
+Beginning in this way fits perfectly with what we see from Matthew prior to this.
+First, we are introduced to John the Baptist and his message, which is “Repent, for the kingdom of heaven is near” (3:2).
+Then, the first report that we receive about the message that is going to come from Jesus, is “Repent, for the kingdom of heaven is near” (4:17b).
 Matthew follows this up by informing his audience that “Jesus went throughout all of Galilee, teaching in their synagogues, preaching the Gospel of the kingdom” (4:23a).
 So Jesus beginning the message in which He outlines His vision of the kingdom of heaven with a mention of the kingdom of heaven makes perfect sense.
 He is quite consistent in this regard.